 - Make sure not to soak the eggs in saturated brine for more than 24 hours.
 Allowing them to sit for a longer period will cause the eggs to develop an overly intense flavor.

-Recipe Card
+Recipe card

-Shio Yudetamago (Salted Boiled Eggs with Shells)
+Shio Yudetamago (Japanese Salted Boiled Eggs with Shells)

 Ingredients